gabrieletiboni/exps-launcher/README.md

 ## Getting Started
 Include the configuration files in your current project directory, following the project structure below.
-Then, use the `launch_exps.py` and its command line parameters to launch experiments.
+Then, copy and launch the `launch_exps.py` with its command line parameters to launch experiments.

 0. `export EXPS_HOSTNAME=<customhostname>`
 1. Project structure: